isomerpages/sportsg-corp/media-centre/media-release/_posts/2022-12-09-post-A flurry of activities at the Singapore Sports Hub as it begins a new chapter under Sport Singapore.md

 such as Christmas carolling, meeting with Santa, or going on a carnival ride at Kallang Wonderland during the month of December.
-There are also programmes including lion dance performances and writing red spring couplets, lined up for the Lunar New Year celebrations in January 2023.
-Visit <a href="https://change.sportshub.com.sg/" rel="noopener noreferrer nofollow" target="_blank">change.sportshub.com.sg</a> to keep up to date with the events line-up.</p>
+There are also programmes including lion dance performances and writing red spring couplets, lined up for the Lunar New Year celebrations in January 2023.</p>
 <p>c) <strong>New official FIFA World Cup match ball exhibit:</strong> To commemorate
 the World Cup season, football fans can view “Al Rihla”, the official match ball of the FIFA World Cup Qatar 2022 at the “adidas Fifa World Cup official